Credit cards: navigating the crossroads of virtualization

 From a formal perspective, a virtual card is the same product as any physical card.
 It is subject to precisely the same (very real) verification rules as a traditional one.
 Credit card issuers have in place a complex and multi-staged process (usually taking 2 to 3 weeks) – after all, we’re talking about the issuance of a payment instrument, not account opening.

-During this time, the bank assesses the customer’s creditworthiness and approves the application at many levels.
+During this time, the bank assesses the customer’s credit report, creditworthiness and approves the application at many levels.
 Unfortunately, for most banks, all these steps are still not fully automated, which prevents them from becoming instantly mass-produced.
 For example, if the credit check process is not automated via an interface, manual verification can take up to 2 days.
 In those banks where the process is automated, this process takes a few minutes.

 In the era of transformation and automation of the new card issuance process, banks still rely on proven, secure verification procedures, even though they do not meet the customer’s primary expectation, i.e., instant issuance.
 Despite the risk of disappointing customers, this approach is more profitable for them in the long run.
 The situation will only change when key IT processes related to card issuance are adapted to handle a virtual card.